telerik/fiddler-everywhere-docs/get-started/installation-procedure.md

 ## Installation

-Steps to install Fiddler Everywhere client on your system:
+Steps to install Fiddler Everywhere client on your system (Mac OS, Windows, or Linux):

 1. The Fiddler Everywhere installer is available for download on the [Progress website](https://www.telerik.com/download/fiddler-everywhere).